systechafrica/systechafrica.github.io/schemesetup/sponsors.md

 ## Member Classes

-Member Classes are configured to help manage members in a scheme where a sponsor has different categories of members either because they span geographic locations, branches, job grades or any other form of categorization.
+Member Classes are created to aid in the managementr of members in a scheme where a sponsor has different categories of members either because they span geographic locations, branches, job grades (with different contribution rates) or any other form of categorization.

 Click the **Member Classes** link to open the Member Classes window where a list of sponsors and their member classes are listed in a grid table.
 To create a new member class, click the **New Member Class** button to open a Member Class Details dialog box for capturing a new member class details as shown in the screenshot below: